Flemmbrav/Pak192.Comic/README.md

 # Pak192.Comic
-Pakset and Theme for Simutrans
+Pakset and Theme for Simutrans Extended

 To compile under unix, run the "COMPILE.sh".
 Make sure you are able to run makeobj.
 There might be libaries missing.